lschoe/mpyc/docs/demos.rst

 at the same time ensuring that the plot still gives a useful impression of the situation.

 See `kmsurvival.py <https://github.com/lschoe/mpyc/blob/master/demos/kmsurvival.py>`_ for more information.
+Also see the vectorized version `np_kmsurvival.py <https://github.com/lschoe/mpyc/blob/master/demos/np_kmsurvival.py>`_, using secure NumPy arrays for more efficient MPyC code.

 cnnmnist.py
 -----------